 We were already close but we became good friends too at this point.
 We still had the odd huge screaming sibling fight of course, wouldn’t want to miss out on the fun, would you?! lol I mean c’mon, I am a little sister after all.
 It’s my job!
 But that didn’t last long either, we became too tired to fight so we’d just hug instead.
 Kind of seems so simple now.
 Why don’t we just get two grumpy and tired Presidents together in a room, lock all exits, and tell them they have to hug.
 You know, a real hug.
 No pretending here guys!
 You can’t come out, eat or use the toilet until you’ve really hugged each other!

 Na, I didn’t think that would resolve wars either.
 Was worth a try though.

 Anyway, back to my thrilling story.
 You must be wondering when it’s supposed to become boring.
 Ha ha!
 Yeah, right, if only!
-In fact, both my parents had the same too.
+In fact, as it turned out, both my parents were struggling with the same illnesses too.
 Yeeha… Great.
 Dog walks, shopping, paper work, even having a discussion became difficult.
-I don’t know if you’ve ever tried to talk to three people who all have brain fog and severe short term memory loss, on top of yourself.
+I don’t know if you’ve ever tried to talk to three people with brain fog and severe short term memory loss, on top of yourself.
 Well I have and we must have looked pretty hilarious now I think of it.